rticommunity/rticonnextdds-qos-diff/README.md

 # Diff PROFILE in QOS_FILE against NEW_PROFILE in DIFF_FILE
 python3 qos_diff.py --qos_file <QOS_FILE> --diff_file <DIFF_FILE> --profile <PROFILE> --new_profile <NEW_PROFILE>
 ```

+## Troubleshooting

+### Build Issues
+- Ensure `NDDSHOME` and `CONNEXTDDS_ARCH` environment variables are set if using RTI scripts
+- Verify cmake is installed and accessible in your PATH
+- Check that your Connext installation directory follows the naming convention `rti_connext_dds-x.x.x`

+### Runtime Issues
+- Check the `output/log.txt` file for detailed error messages
+- Ensure the QoS XML file is valid and well-formed
+- Verify that specified profiles exist in the XML file